(360) 751-0369 - Real World EDA

 Student presentation on analyzing the observation of your moral code in life!
 "The function of education is to teach one to think intensively and to think critically.
 Intelligence plus character - that is the goal of true education" Dr. Martin Luther King

-Real World EDA connects with the ACE Mentor Program of Washington.
+Real World EDA connects with the (ACE Mentor Program) of Washington.
 The ACE Mentor Program has helped more than 2,000 students learn all about the architecture, engineering, and construction professions.
 Are you fascinated by the art of architecture?
 Are you interested in how buildings withstand earthquakes?
 Are you intrigued by sustainable “green” building design?
 Are you wondering how a building can start out as an idea and become reality?
 Introducing

 The Washington state Business Week Program, which creates a hand-on experiential environment to educate, high school students and community volunteers, teach and inspire one another to be responsible employees, employers and citizens.
-The program place high school students in a dynamic simulation where they compete as industry professionals, sharpen communication skills, and face REAL-WORLD challenges with the guidance of a mentor from the business community, students gain a competitive edge in college preparation, workplace readiness and overall life success.
+The program places high school students in a dynamic simulation where they compete as industry professionals, sharpen communication skills, and face REAL-WORLD challenges with the guidance of a mentor from the business community, students gain a competitive edge in college preparation, workplace readiness and overall life success.

 During the learning process, we ideally use three main pathways to learning: visual, auditory and kinesthetic

 We are wired to learn using the three pathways, and the strength of each modality is different for each person.
 Some people may be very strong visual learners, while others learn best auditorily or kinesthetically.
 We also utilized Emotional Intelligence with its four components, including critical thinking.
 We don't utilize a grade system, we utilize a MASTERY SYSTEM.
 Students master the subjects before moving on.
-Assisting student to take ownership of their communities through understanding the concept of economic development.
+Assisting students to take ownership of their communities through understanding the concept of economic development.

-Our monthly News Letter, keeping you informed! ( Wa State UBI: 604169017 - Federal EIN: 82-2891252 - WA State Charities: 41305
+Our Monthly Newsletter, keeping you informed! ( Wa State UBI: 604169017 - Wa State Charities # 1141305.
+Federal EIN: 82-2891252